Site logo

 The American Quarter Horse is versatile and can be black.
 They’re known for their speed over short distances.

 These horses are popular for work, rodeo, and riding.
-They have a calm temperament and are very smart, making them easy to train.
+They have a calm temperament and are smart, making them easy to train.

 23. Tennesse Walking Horse